pettijohn/RollingBackupSweep/README.md

 # RollingBackupSweep
 Identify old daily backup snapshops and slowly delete older snapshots.
 Keep *n* daily, weekly (7 day windows), and monthly (28 days) snapshots.

+Uses .NET Native AOT to turn C# into tidy (~7MB) standalone native binaries (no .NET runtime required).
+Slip it into your backup container image!

 ## Requirements
 Backup snapshots must contain yyyy-MM-dd in the filename (year-month-day); the utility does not look at file create date because some cloud hosts always set create date as the upload date, not the original file date (e.g. [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html)), which could result in data loss.